DPDK/dpdk/doc/guides/sample_app_ug/ipsec_secgw.rst

   threads and supports inline protocol only.** It also provides infrastructure for non-internal port however does not define any worker threads.

+  Event mode also supports event vectorization.
+The event devices, ethernet device pairs which support the capability ``RTE_EVENT_ETH_RX_ADAPTER_CAP_EVENT_VECTOR`` can aggregate packets based on flow characteristics and generate a ``rte_event`` containing ``rte_event_vector``.
+  The aggregation size and timeout can be given using command line options vector-size (default vector-size is 16) and vector-tmo (default vector-tmo is 102400ns).
+  By default event vectorization is disabled and it can be enabled using event-vector option.

 Additionally the event mode introduces two submodes of processing packets:

 * Driver submode: This submode has bare minimum changes in the application to support